Knowledge Architecture

 Practices

-• Name the Seed Truth (Yantra) of your domain in one Sanskrit or plain-language line.
+• Name the Seed Truth (Yantra) of your domain in one Sanskrit or plain-language line before opening the generator.

-• List three constraints that must hold every time you add new content.
+• List three constraints that must hold every time you revise the output.

-• Run a weekly integrity check comparing current practice to the Seed Truth (Yantra).
+• Run a quick integrity check comparing current practice to the Seed Truth (Yantra).

-• Use the Domain Mandala Generator and compare its rings to your manual sketch.
+• Use the Domain Mandala Generator and compare its output to your manual structure.

 AI Prompts